kotv-gaming/kotv-docs/KOTV Constitution.md

 * Chair Staff and Community Meetings
 * Lead diplomacy between other gaming communities
 * Lead the outfit and pass it on to future generations
+* Spread our message and promote the outfit

 Rights: